 Create authentic tasks around pre existing teaching practices, lessons, and units

-Work directly with Trevor to brainstorm projects for your own school and classes
+Work directly with Trevor virtually to brainstorm projects for your own school and classes

 Receive tools and resources to implement PBL